TTLabs/EvaporateJS/README.md

 2. If you are using S3 Transfer Acceleration, configure the bucket to support it as well.

 3. Determine your AWS URL for your bucket.
 Different regions use different URLs to access S3.
-   By default, EvaporateJS uses `https://s3.amazonaws.com`.
+   By default, Evaporate uses `https://s3.amazonaws.com`.
 To change the AWS Url, use option `aws_url`.

    Failure to use the correct AWS URL may result in CORS or other server-side failures at AWS.